FAQs for teachers and careers advisers

 Does Health Careers provide any resources - such as careers literature, for schools and careers organisations?

-Although Health Careers does not produce careers literature specifically for schools and careers organisations, we do have a suite of literature, which is appropriate for all ages.
+Although Health Careers does not produce careers literature specifically for schools and careers organisations, we do have a suite of resources, which is appropriate for all ages.
 These include:

-- Introductory booklet, A career for you in health, providing an overview of the many careers available.
+- Introductory booklet, 350 Careers, One NHS, Your Future, providing an overview of the many careers available.

 All of the above publications can be downloaded from our resources section.
-Watch our short animation about the suite of careers literature.
+Read more detail about the latest Health Careers literature here.

 Schools, colleges, universities and other organisations in England can order stocks of our literature by calling us on 0345 60 60 655.

-Quantities are limited to a maximum of 150 of each booklet.
+Quantities are limited to a maximum of 150 copies of the booklet and 30 copies of each postcard.

 We also have a range of resources to help teachers and careers advisers engage with the people they provide careers advice to.
 These include:.